muratk3n/thirdwave/en/README.md

 ---

-As tech challenges these are good; but still human colonization of the planet is fool's errand.
+As tech challenges these are good; but still, human colonization of the planet is a fool's errand.

 ---